silvigarvelas/silvigarvelas/README.md

 - 👋 Hi, I’m @silvigarvelas
 - 👀 I’m interested in get a job
-- 🌱 I’m currently learning Programming
+- 🌱 I’m currently learning Programming (JAVA)
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me silvigarvelas@hotmail.com